Cysharp/UniTask/README.md

     var task2 = GetTextAsync(UnityWebRequest.Get("http://bing.com"));
     var task3 = GetTextAsync(UnityWebRequest.Get("http://yahoo.com"));

-    // concurrent async-wait and get result easily by tuple syntax var (google, bing, yahoo) = await UniTask.WhenAll(task1, task2, task3);
+    // You can await multiple concurrent UniTasks. var (google, bing, yahoo) = await UniTask.WhenAll(task1, task2, task3);

-    // shorthand of WhenAll, tuple can await directly var (google2, bing2, yahoo2) = await (task1, task2, task3);
+    // You can await a tuple of UniTasks as shorthand for UniTask.WhenAll. var (google2, bing2, yahoo2) = await (task1, task2, task3);

-    // You can handle timeout easily
+    // UniTasks can easily be given timeouts. await GetTextAsync(UnityWebRequest.Get("http://unity.com")).Timeout(TimeSpan.FromMilliseconds(300));
-    await GetTextAsync(UnityWebRequest.Get("http://unity.com")).Timeout(TimeSpan.FromMilliseconds(300));

-    // return async-value.(or you can use `UniTask`(no result), `UniTaskVoid`(fire and forget)).
-    return (asset as TextAsset)?.text ?? throw new InvalidOperationException("Asset not found");
+    // You can return a value asynchronously, or use `UniTask` or `UniTaskVoid` when you don't need to. return (asset as TextAsset)?.text ?? throw new InvalidOperationException("Asset not found");
 }
 ```